LEB-EPFL/tracking-and-diffusion/README.md

 This guide includes details relevant for the present work, which includes on two types of fluorescent spots: chromosome origins and muNS.
 These two types of spots are processed in slightly different ways.

+## part 1: extracting trajectories from movies
+For instructions on obtaining trajectories from raw movies, see the jupyter notebook. \\
+The notebook walks you through choosing the right tracking parameters for your data. \\
+Once you have found those, and you have confirmed that they are applicable to all your data, you can track several movies in batch using tracking_automated.py. \\
+At the end of this, you will have a DataFrame of trajectores for each movie, that you can post-process as outlined below.

+## part 2: post-processing of trajectories
 ## general structure

 The main steps are: